QDMTT: Legislative Tracker

 The wording for Pillar 2 implementation can vary from ‘ On or after December 31, 2023’, ‘From December 31, 2023’ or ‘After December 30, 2023’ to ‘From January 1, 2024’ or ‘From April 1, 2024’.
 We look at why.

-Analysis of the domestic implementation of the Pillar Two Global Minimum Tax rules in the United Kingdom for accounting periods beginning on or after 31 December 2023, as provided in the 2023 Spring Finance Bill.
+Analysis of the implementation of the Pillar Two Global Minimum Tax rules in the UK on or after 31 December 2023.
+Updated for the 2024 Finance Act.

 The Spring Finance Bill 2023 (Finance (No. 2) Bill) was published yesterday (March 23, 2023).
 The Bill includes provisions to implement key aspects of the Pillar Two Global Minimum Tax for accounting periods beginning on or after 31 December 2023.